What is a VoIP Caller: Your Complete Guide on Corporate VoIP System

 Its lack of CRM integration, other third-party integration, and video conferencing leave it somewhat disappointing.
 Although it isn't too much of a problem if you're just starting out.

-Its plans range from $29 - $89 / month, with varying amounts of phone numbers and extensions per plan.
+Its plans range from $14 - $55/month (billed annually), with varying numbers of phone numbers and extensions per plan.

 4. Ooma